|Ramsar at 50. Credit: Ramsar|

 Week 3 - Audubon’s Corkscrew Swamp Sanctuary protects 13,450 acres of wetlands and other habitats in the heart of the Western Everglades.
 Through a series of short video clips, Sanctuary staff will explain the services these protected acres provide to surrounding communities, the importance of these habitats for listed species, and how visitors and students can explore and learn about the oldest remaining, old-growth bald cypress forest in Florida.

-In honor of National Wetlands Month, Shawn Clem, PhD, Audubon's Corkscrew Swamp Sanctuary Director of Research, explains some of the reasons why wetlands are important: they help protect communities from flooding and forest fire and help improve water quality.
+Wetlands Protect Communities: Shawn Clem, PhD, Audubon's Corkscrew Swamp Sanctuary Director of Research, explains some of the reasons why wetlands are important.

 |Flame Skimmer, USFWS|